 January 2023 onwards

 Environmental and technical assessments and engagement with Manawhenua, other partners, local property owners, developers and key community stakeholders will continue.

-The Pukekohe Business Case process is expected to be completed in early 2023 and is expected to be scheduled for consideration by the Auckland Transport and Waka Kotahi Boards in August and September 2023.
+The Pukekohe Business Case process is expected to be completed in mid 2023 and is expected to be scheduled for consideration by the Auckland Transport and Waka Kotahi Boards in August and September 2023.